rails/rails/guides/source/routing.md

 end
 ```

-However, deeply nested resources can become cumbersome to maintain and reason about.
 In the above example, the application would recognize paths such as:

 ```
 /publishers/1/magazines/2/photos/3
 ```

 The corresponding route helper would be `publisher_magazine_photo_url`, requiring you to specify objects at all three levels.
-This can become confusing and overly complex.
+As you can see, deeply nested resources can become overly complex and cumbersome to maintain.

-TIP: Therefore, the general rule of thumb is to only nest resources 1 level deep.
+TIP: The general rule of thumb is to only nest resources 1 level deep.

 #### Shallow Nesting